 pyABC can be combined with any user-defined computational model, distance function and parameter prior.
 Models can be defined as functions mapping the model parameters onto simulated data.
-This ensures a high degree of flexibility and allows the internal usage of, e.g., the Systems Biology Markup Language (SBML) or GPUs.
+This ensures a high degree of flexibility and allows the internal usage of, e.g. the Systems Biology Markup Language (SBML) or GPUs.
 Custom- and scipy.stats-distributions are supported as priors.
-Post-processing and analysis is supported via the included visualization functions and the API which pro-
+Post-processing and analysis is supported via the included visualization functions and the API which provides pandas data frames, or by directly querying the underlying relational database.